 Payal: “None, I love them all”

 Annapoorni: Actually, yes.
 Lucky me.
 I wanted a pen Kalamkari saree with Durga, Lakshmi, Saraswati on the pallu.
 This year, made that dream a reality.

 Sheetal: A Kotpad from Koraput and a soft cotton Paithani from Yeola.

-Best thing about a saree:
+The best thing about a saree:

-“Any time, any where, any occasion wear.
+“Any time, anywhere, any occasion wear.
 Everything!
 It’s a celebration each time.”

 SaReal and giving Back to Society

 From the time we started the SaReal pact, we were determined to give back to Society.
-Fortunately Annapoorni and I had the same bent of mind.
+Fortunately, Annapoorni and I had the same bent of mind.
 We felt that all of us were hugely privileged and we owed it to ourselves to step beyond the comfort of our narrow lives.
 Donation is an important tenet of the SaReal Pact.

 We have three donation drives a year.

 The first two are simple – collect sarees and donate to the needy.
 This may be combined with donations of food or medicine.
 Last year we donated over 250 sarees to Goonj of which 70 were brand new.